broadinstitute/warp/pipelines/broad/arrays/single_sample/Arrays.documentation.md

 The pipeline generates the following outputs:

 *   ChipWellBarcodeOutput.
 The chip_well barcode (this is the same as the input parameter 'chip_well_barcode').

 *   AnalysisVersionNumberOutput.
 The analysis version number (this is the same as the input parameter 'analysis_version_number').

 *   OutputVcfFile.
 The VCF generated by the pipeline.

 *   OutputVcfIndexFile.
 The index file of the VCF generated by the pipeline.

 *   GTCFile.
-The GTC file generated by IlluminaGenotypingArray.
-Autocall
+The GTC file generated by IlluminaGenotypingArray Autocall.

 *   BafRegressMetricsFile.
-A metrics file containing the metrics generated by BafRegress
+A metrics file containing the metrics generated by BafRegress.

 *   ContaminationMetricsFile.
-A metrics file containing the metrics generated by VerifyIDIntensity
+A metrics file containing the metrics generated by VerifyIDIntensity.

 *   OutputFingerprintVcfFile.
-A VCF containing genotypes selected from the output_vcf at certain designated sites
+A VCF containing genotypes selected from the output_vcf at certain designated sites.

 *   OutputFingerprintVcfIndexFile.
-The index file of the output_fingerprint_vcf
+The index file of the output_fingerprint_vcf.

 *   OutputFingerprintJsonFile.
 A JSON file containing genotypes selected from the ouptut_vcf at certain designated sites.
 Suitable for uploading to Mercury.

 *   ArraysVariantCallingDetailMetricsFile.
 The detailed metrics file for the output VCF as generated by IlluminaGenotypingArray.CollectArraysVariantCallingMetrics.
 CollectArraysVariantCallingMetrics.detail_metrics.

 *   ArraysVariantCallingSummaryMetricsFile.
 The summary metrics file for the output VCF as generated by IlluminaGenotypingArray.CollectArraysVariantCallingMetrics.
 CollectArraysVariantCallingMetrics.summary_metrics.

 *   ArraysVariantCallingControlMetricsFile.
 The control code metrics file for the output VCF as generated by IlluminaGenotypingArray.CollectArraysVariantCallingMetrics.

 *   ArraysSubsetVariantCallingDetailMetricsFile.
 The detailed metrics file for the subsetted VCF as generated by IlluminaGenotypingArray.CollectArraysVariantCallingMetrics.

 *   ArraysSubsetVariantCallingSummaryMetricsFile.
 The summary metrics file for the subsetted VCF as generated by IlluminaGenotypingArray.CollectArraysVariantCallingMetrics.

 *   ArraysSubsetVariantCallingControlMetricsFile.
-The control code metrics file for the subsetted VCF as generated by IlluminaGenotypingArray.CollectArraysVariantCallingMetrics
+The control code metrics file for the subsetted VCF as generated by IlluminaGenotypingArray.CollectArraysVariantCallingMetrics.

 *   FingerprintSummaryMetricsFile.
 The summary metrics as calculated by IlluminaGenotypingArray.CheckFingerprint between the pipeline output VCF and the optionally specified input fingerprint VCF.

 *   FingerprintDetailMetricsFile.
 The detail metrics as calculated by IlluminaGenotypingArray.CheckFingerprint between the pipeline output VCF and the optionally specified input fingerprint VCF.

 *   GenotypeConcordanceSummaryMetricsFile.
 The summary metrics as calculated by IlluminaGenotypingArray.GenotypeConcordance between the pipeline output VCF and the optionally specified control VCF.

 *   GenotypeConcordanceDetailMetricsFile.
 The detail metrics as calculated by IlluminaGenotypingArray.GenotypeConcordance between the pipeline output VCF and the optionally specified control VCF.

 *   GenotypeConcordanceContingencyMetricsFile.
 The contingency metrics as calculated by IlluminaGenotypingArray.GenotypeConcordance between the pipeline output VCF and the optionally specified control VCF.

 *   RedIdatMd5CloudPath.
 A file containing the md5 of the (input) red_idat.

 *   GreenIdatMd5CloudPath.
 A file containing the md5 of the (input) green_idat.

 *   OutputVcfMd5CloudPath.
 A file containing the md5 of the (input) green_idat.